St Mary's College, Durham

-St Mary's College is a college of Durham University in England.
-Following the grant of a supplemental charter in 1895 allowing women to receive degrees of the university, St Mary's was founded as the Women's Hostel in 1899, adopting its present name in May 1920.
+St Mary’s College is a constituent college of Durham University.
+It is located mainly on Elvet Hill to the South of the city centre, becoming the first of Durham’s “hill colleges”.
+Following the grant of a supplemental charter in 1895 allowing women to receive degrees of the university, St Mary's was founded as a women’s only college called the Women’s Hostel in 1899, adopting its present name in May 1920.
+It enjoys a reputation as one of the most attractive colleges of Durham because of its neoclassical architecture and picturesque landscape.

-In 1952, the college moved from the Bailey, adjacent to Durham Cathedral, to new buildings on Elvet Hill to the South of the city, becoming the first of Durham's "hill colleges".
+The college is co-educational, having only begun to admit men in 2005, the last of Durham’s original single-sex colleges to do so.
+The college has 750 undergraduate students, around 150 full-time postgraduates students and 200 part-time postgraduate students reading for a Durham degree.

-In 2005, the college changed from a women's college to a mixed one, the last of Durham's colleges to do so.
+St Mary’s is considered one of the more traditional colleges.
+It is the only college in Durham that insist on gowns being worn at JCR meetings and also emphasises its use in formal halls.
+St Mary’s also holds its own matriculation ceremony in addition to the university-wide ceremony held in the Cathedral, where new students sign their name onto the college’s matriculation book, thereby sealing an oath to adhere to its customs and traditions.
+It also host 3 balls in an academic year, which are the Winter Ball in Michaelmas term, the Masquerade Ball in Epiphany term, and the Midsummer Ball in Easter term.

 History

 Founding

 St Mary's first home was at 33 Claypath with six students, before moving into Abbey House on Palace Green, then to 9 The College behind Durham Cathedral, which is now occupied by the Chorister School.

 In 1952, it moved to a new site on Elvet Hill, becoming the first of the "hill colleges".
 The foundation stone for the new building, now known as the Fergusson Building, was laid in 1947 by Princess Elizabeth (later Queen Elizabeth II).
 St Mary's is the only one of the hill colleges to have been founded in the 19th century.